nblilili/Learn-vuepress/docs/en/05_video_live/04_basic_func/00_dev_environment/iOS.md

 10. Set the background operation mode

-    Enter Target -\Signing & Capabilities -\Background Modes of the project, check the following two items:
+    Enter Target \Signing & Capabilities \Background Modes of the project, check the following two items:

       - Audio, AirPlay, and Picture in Picture